clastix/kamaji/docs/content/getting-started.md

 ### Prepare worker nodes to join

 Currently Kamaji does not provide any helper for creation of tenant worker nodes.
 You should get a set of machines from your infrastructure provider, turn them into worker nodes, and then join to the tenant control plane with the `kubeadm`.

+!!! note "Cluster APIs support"
-In the future, we'll provide integration with Cluster APIs and other tools, as for example, Terraform.
+     In the future, we'll provide creation of tenant clusters through Cluster APIs.

 You can use the provided helper script `/deploy/nodes-prerequisites.sh`, in order to install the dependencies on all the worker nodes: